 If you or a loved one is in need of help with SR22 requirements and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
 We can provide a free consultation in office or by phone.
 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.

 For information about Nevada SR 22 insurance, go to our article on Nevada SR 22 insurance.

-1 DMV DUI hearings, also known as administrative per se hearings, must be requested within 10 days of a DUI arrest.
+DMV DUI hearings, also known as admin per se hearings, must be requested within 10 days of a DUI arrest.
 The DMV DUI hearing allows you the opportunity to contest your driver's license suspension / revocation that would otherwise automatically be imposed in connection with your California DUI arrest.